 These SQL functions support both internal and external stages.

-Create tables with the column definitions derived from a set of staged files using the
+Create tables or external tables with the column definitions derived from a set of staged files using the

-CREATE TABLE … USING TEMPLATE syntax.
+CREATE TABLE … USING TEMPLATE or CREATE EXTERNAL TABLE … USING TEMPLATE syntax.
 The USING TEMPLATE clause accepts an expression that

 calls the INFER_SCHEMA SQL function to detect the column definitions in the files.
 Once the table is created, you may then use a COPY statement with the